 How can I make or arrange a Will with a solicitor during the lockdown?

-Wills are quite personal documents and many clients prefer having face-to-face contact.
+Wills are quite personal documents and many of our clients prefer having face-to-face contact.
 However, they do appreciate that we can’t be sitting in a room together at present and their desire to put a Will in place is overriding that need.

 Instructions can often be taken over the phone and the drafted Will can be sent to the client by e-mail or post for approval and amendment.
 One thing we’re looking at doing more and more is speaking to clients via video link, but we appreciate this can be an overwhelming and unsettling experience for the elderly.